simwms163/Building-A-Shopping-Cart/README.md

 # Leason Learned

-The Building Cart Project allows me to dive deeper into Javascript.
+Building the shopping cart project allows me to dive deeper into Javascript.